Diagrammatics-Web/hpg-studio/README.md

 # Installation and basic usage

 You must have a working installation of [SageMath](https://doc.sagemath.org/html/en/installation/index.html).
-To install the current development version of `hpg-studio` in the system `sage`, run the following, either in a terminal or in Sage itself:
+To install the current development version of `hpg-studio` in the system `sage`, run the following in a terminal:

     sage -pip install git+https://github.com/Diagrammatics-Web/hpg-studio/